jongbinjung/rnr/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Modified arXiv reference in Description to the format <arXiv:YYMM.NNNNN>.

 ## Test environments
-* local fedora 27, R 3.4.2
+* local fedora 27, R 3.4.4
-* ubuntu 14.04 (on travis-ci), R 3.4.2
+* ubuntu 14.04 (on travis-ci), R 3.4.4
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+No reverse dependencies found as of this time.